310mc/https-310mc.github.io-tl/source/_posts/christmas_live/dot_to_dot.md

 {% endbubble %}

 {% bubble Shinobu sad3 %}
-<th>(Maybe I'll call Isara-dono on my phone… Wait, no, he is probably busy with Student Council work right now.)</th>
+<th>(Maybe I’ll call Isara-dono on my phone… Wait, no, he is probably busy with Student Council work right now.)</th>

 <th>(Perhaps I’ll try visiting him under the pretext of helping him out with work… But would that just bother him instead?
 Urmm~?)</th>
 {% endbubble %}